AkshayBhanawala/SteamRelayServerPicker/README.md

 | **Windows** | Windows 10 / 11 (64-bit) | ✅ **Fully Tested & Supported (Tested on Win 11)** |
 | **Linux** | Ubuntu 20.04 or equivalent | ⚠️ **Untested / Unverified** |

-*Note: While automated builds are generated for Linux, I've currently only tests the application on Windows 11.
+*Note: While automated builds are generated for Linux, Currently I've only tested the application on Windows 11.
 Linux builds are provided "as-is".*

 ---

 ## 📥 Downloads & Installation

-You can download the latest compiled executables for your operating system from the **[GitHub Releases Page](https://www.google.com/search?q=https://github.com/YOUR_USERNAME/YOUR_REPO_NAME/releases/latest)**.
+You can download the latest compiled executables for your operating system from the **[GitHub Releases Page](https://github.com/AkshayBhanawala/SteamRelayServerPicker/releases/)**.

 ### 🪟 Windows (Fully Supported)